ziyao233/limine/PROTOCOL.md

 };
 ```

 * `entry_32` - Address of the 32-bit SMBIOS entry point.
 NULL if not present.
+Physical for base revision >= 3.
 * `entry_64` - Address of the 64-bit SMBIOS entry point.
 NULL if not present.
+Physical for base revision >= 3.

 ### EFI System Table Feature